Skip to main content

 1. 1.
 Baseline your ownership: loan status, fee schedule, and current account standing.

-2. 2.
-Time-box a resale test with clear success criteria (inquiries, offers, buyer quality).

 3. 3.
+Time-box a resale test with clear success criteria such as qualified inquiries, written offers, and buyer quality.

-Track total carrying cost while waiting, including ongoing fees and penalties risk.
+4. 4.
+Track total carrying cost while waiting, including ongoing fees, penalties risk, and any marketing charges.

 Warning signs resale is unlikely to solve your case

-• No qualified buyer activity after a reasonable listing window.
+• No qualified buyer activity shows up after a written test window.

 • Fees and balances increase faster than your sale probability.